 If awarded a Grow It grant through FDR, the OSPR will reach out for a post-award meeting to help prepare you for implementation.
-If awarded the Start It or Finish It grant, this meeting is optional.
+If awarded the Start It or Finish It grant, this meeting is also required, but is brief.